-If your home has ceilings with so-called "popcorn" texture, you likely have considered having the texture removed.
-Painting these ceilings is difficult and requires thick-nap roller covers and a lot of paint since the texture soaks up paint like a sponge.
+If your home has ceilings with what is often called "popcorn" texture, you likely have considered having the texture removed.
+Painting these ceilings can be rather difficult and requires thick-nap roller covers.
+It also requires a lot of paint, since the texture soaks up paint like a sponge.

-Also, textured ceilings catch and trap dust and are difficult to clean.
+Besides that, textured ceilings catch and trap dust and are notoriously difficult to clean.
 They can make a room look smaller because the peaks create dark shadows.
-Further, it's possible that the texture material contains asbestos.
-So removal is often the best choice, but if you're unsure about removing them, you may also choose to cover your popcorn ceilings with drywall, paint, or paneling.
+To make matters even worse, it's possible that the texture material contains asbestos.
+Removal is often the best choice, but if you're unsure about removing them, you may also choose to cover your popcorn ceilings with drywall, paint, or paneling.

 If the popcorn texture was painted, there is also a possibility that the paint contained lead additives.
 Lead paint was banned in the U.S. in 1978, so if your popcorn ceiling was installed and painted before this point, the paint should be tested for lead content.
 Removing lead paint requires special safety measures.

 To be safe, conduct testing for asbestos and lead before you proceed.

 - Testing for asbestos: You can purchase a home-based asbestos testing kit that allows you to scrape off a small section of the texture product and mail it to a lab for testing.
 Or you can hire an asbestos remediation professional to do this for you.
 Make sure that the lab is accredited under the National Voluntary Laboratory Accreditation Program (NVLAP).